Customer Care Associates: Why Hiring More Won't Fix Support

 The Manual Support Death Spiral

-When traffic spikes, even experienced customer care associates struggle:
+When traffic spikes, even experienced customer care associates hit a wall:

-Your customer care associates waste time because answers live everywhere:
+Your customer care associates waste hours because answers live in 6 different places:

 - Product descriptions in Shopify